jreyes0999/reading-notes-201/structuring-web-pages-with-html.md

    * Simplicity - You want your users to be able to find their way through your site with as little extra ‘fluff’ as possible

 # HTML (**H**yper**t**ext **M**arkup **L**anguage)
-   * The code that is used to structure a web page and its content.
  * "Hypertext" refers to links that connect web pages to one another, either within a single website or between websites.
 Links are a fundamental aspect of the Web.
 By uploading content to the Internet and linking it to pages created by other people, you become an active participant in the World Wide Web.

 ## What is HTML?
 * HTML is a markup language that defines the structure of your content.
 HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
 The enclosing tags can make a word or image hyperlink to somewhere else, can italicize words, can make the font bigger or smaller, and so on
   * HTML uses "markup" to annotate text, images, and other content for display in a Web browser.
 HTML markup includes special "elements" such as <head>, <title>, <body>, <header>, <footer>, <article>, <section>, <p>, <div>, <span>, <img>, <aside>, <audio>, <canvas>, <datalist>, <details>, <embed>, <nav>, <output>, <progress>, <video>, <ul>, <ol>, <li> and many others.

 ### HMTL Basics